Teacher Summer Institute

-The Oregon Writing Project at Willamette University invites you to participate in 20 days of writing and learning during the Summer Institute held each July in Salem.
-You will find a link to the Summer Institute application at the bottom of this page.
+The Oregon Writing Project Collaborative invites you to participate in 20 days of writing and learning during the Summer Institute held each July in Salem.
+You will find a link to the Summer Institute application below this paragraph.
 The Institute is modeled after the Bay Area Writing Project and offers professional growth opportunities for teachers kindergarten through college in all content areas who wish to develop their writing skills and improve effectiveness in teaching writing.

 - Improving student writing

 - Increasing the use of writing to learn

 - Increasing the professional power of teachers as staff developers and classroom researchers

 The Summer Institute provides a collegial writing forum where teachers polish writing skills, explore new technology, and share expertise across grade levels and subject areas.
 Twenty experienced teachers will come together during this four-week session to share successful writing strategies used in their own classrooms, work on developing their own writing, learn techniques for using technology to support writing, hear from guest writers and consultants, and explore current research on writing and the teaching of writing.

 During the following year, participants will return to campus to review and extend the summer work and organize staff development activities for colleagues at their school sites.
 Four Willamette University graduate semester credits can be earned by Fellows who complete the Summer Institute and the required follow-up research or staff development projects.
 Other opportunities for advanced study will be available.

 The cost of the Summer Institute is $1600, which includes tuition and fees for four graduate-level semester credit hours, three in the summer and one in the fall.
 (The tuition and fees will be collected in two payments: $1000 for the summer credits and $600 for the fall credits.)
 Teachers should check with their school districts about tuition/fee reimbursement.
 Many school districts will reimburse in full or in part, including Salem-Keizer, Dallas, Central and others.